magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

 ```

 After you push changes to your Cloud project, the remote build process runs and deploys a live instance of your site to the Magento Commerce Cloud service.

+### Merging environments

-See the Cloud topic on how to [Deploy your store][] for more details on the deployment process.
+The Cloud topic on how to [Deploy your store][] provides more details on the deployment process.
+It also includes instructions for merging environment branches, such as integration to staging or staging to production.

+If your workflow involves merging environment branches,
+you must rebuild your application bundle with the correct environment variables before you push your changes to the Magento Cloud service because
+variables, such as `CONFIG__DEFAULT__WEB__UPWARD__PATH` and `MAGENTO_BACKEND_URL`, can vary between these environments.

 [compatible]: <{%link technologies/magento-compatibility/index.md %}>
 [environment variables]: <{%link pwa-buildpack/reference/environment-variables/core-definitions/index.md %}>